lusee-night/opsim/README.md

 various coordinate calculations
 3. _hardware_: classes describing various elements of the LuSEE hardware
 4. _sim_: the main simulator class

+### Unit test and CI

+* the _test_ folder contains scripts specifically designed for testing and CI, as opposed to the end user or production scenarios

+### Docker

+Work in progress -- this folder will keep the material necessary for the creation of the Docker images with _OpSim_ on top of the base _luseepy_.

 ### Archival/reference folders